lambdaclass/mina_bridge/README.md

 ## Usage

 1. [Setup Aligned Devnet locally](https://github.com/yetanotherco/aligned_layer/blob/main/docs/guides/3_setup_aligned.md#booting-devnet-with-default-configs)
 1. Setup the `.env` file of the bridge.
-A template is available in `core/.env.template`.
+A template is available in `.env.template`.

 1. In the root folder, deploy the bridge's contract with:

     ```sh